What characteristics an application built with a Cloud Native approach has

 Soon it will be impossible to ignore: the first group gains flexibility, scale and speed, while the second risks falling behind.
 Where to start the migration: with planning and preparation.

-You can't simply switch off the old system and turn on the new one — a phased strategy is required.
+You cannot simply turn off the old system and switch on the new one - you need a phased strategy.

 Practice shows that trying to rebuild a large monolith all at once is doomed to fail.